 Fund financial statement.
 A fund is a grouping of related accounts that is used to maintain control over resources that have been segregated for specific activities and objectives.
 There is a state mandated uniform system and chart of accounts for all Kentucky public school districts utilizing the MUNIS administrative software.
 The District uses fund accounting to ensure and demonstrate compliance with finance-related legal requirements.
-All of the funds of the District can be divided into three categories: governmental, proprietary, and fiduciary funds.
-Fiduciary funds are trust funds established by benefactors to aid in student education, welfare and teacher support.
+All of the funds of the District can be divided into two categories: governmental and proprietary funds.
 The proprietary funds are our food service operations.
 All other activities of the District are included in the governmental funds.
 The basic governmental fund financial statements can be found on the table of contents of this report.

 Notes to the financial statements.
 The notes provide additional information that is essential to a full understanding of the data provided in the government-wide and fund financial statements.
-The financial statements can be found on pages 8 to 15 of this report.
+The financial statements can be found on pages 8 to 14 of this report.